joshisacow/pikadle/README.md

     - pokemon and users are populated\
     - open api endpoints for a random pokemon, all pokemon names, and a specific pokemon based on name\
     - open api endpoints for user creation and getting user info

+MILESTONE 2

+Since the last milestone, as a group, we've begun to dive deeper into the technicalities of the project.
+The whole group worked on designing the relational schema of the database.
+Josh and Olivia also began to think about the tech stack that the project will utilize.
+Overall, we have a much better direction of how the project will go.